BCom PGDipCom (Otago) MEc (ANU) PhD (Otago)

 Paul's teaching includes intermediate microeconomics and health economics.

-As well as commercial clients worldwide, 1000Minds is used for research and teaching at more than 100 universities and other organisations.
-Over 450 papers and research projects reference 1000Minds.
+As well as commercial clients, 1000Minds is used for research and teaching at more than 180 universities and other organisations worldwide.
+Over 700 papers and research projects, including more than 120 Masters and PhDs, reference 1000Minds.

 Take a look at Paul’s publications below: